-- (i) The land, buildings and machinery used in the commercial production of farm products and nursery stock; - (ii) The activity carried on in connection the commercial production of farm products and nursery stock; - (iii) Recreational and educational activities on land used for the commercial production of farm products and nursery stock; and - (iv) Entertainment activities conducted in conjunction with, but secondary to, commercial production of farm products and nursery stock, when such activities occur on land used for the commercial production of farm products and nursery stock.3
+- (i) The land, buildings and machinery used in the commercial production of farm products and nursery stock - (ii) The activity carried on in connection the commercial production of farm products and nursery stock - (iii) ecreational and educational activities on land used for the commercial production of farm products and nursery stock and - (iv) ntertainment activities conducted in con unction with, but secondary to, commercial production of farm products and nursery stock, when such activities occur on land used for the commercial production of farm products and nursery stock.3

-Additionally, in 2018 the State Board promulgated Rule 0600-12-.04, which provides a more expansive interpretation of what constitutes farm property.
-State Board Rule 0600-12-.04 provides in part:
+Additionally, in 201 the State Board promulgated ule 0 00-12-.04, which provides a more expansive interpretation of what constitutes farm property.
+State Board ule 0 00-12-.04 provides in part:

-(2) Multiple-use subclassification is appropriate only where each of the uses recognized for subclassification is distinct and ongoing.
+(2) ultiple-use subclassification is appropriate only where each of the uses recogni ed for subclassification is distinct and ongoing.
 Where a parcel is used predominantly for one purpose and another use is sporadic and generates de minimis annual income, the parcel should be assessed in accordance with the predominant use.
 Where a parcel is used predominantly for one purpose and another use as described above is sporadic but generates annual income that is not de minimis, the parcel should be assessed using multiple-parcel subclassification.

 2 The bracketed portion of the text was added by Acts 2017, ch.
-351, effective May 11, 2017.
-The administrative judge agrees with the Tennessee Attorney General that by their own terms, the substantively identical definitions of "agriculture" found in Tenn.
+351, effective ay 11, 2017.
+The administrative udge agrees with the Tennessee Attorney General that by their own terms, the substantively identical definitions of "agriculture" found in Tenn.
 Code Ann. §§ 1-3-105 and 43-1-113 applied to Tenn.
-Code Ann. § 67-5-501(3) even prior to the 2017 amendment.
+Code Ann. § 7-5-501(3) even prior to the 2017 amendment.
 See Tenn.
 Op.
-Att'y Gen. 17-30 (April 17, 2017).
+Att y Gen. 17-30 (April 17, 2017).